chronicleprotocol/documentation/docs/Resources/FAQ/General.md

 ## Which chains is Chronicle integrated with?

-At the moment, Chronicle Protocol is integrated on sixteen blockchains:
+At the moment, Chronicle Protocol has integrations for the following chains:

 - Ethereum
 - Arbitrum